jyotiyadav94/ETL_pipeline/README.md

 ### entities.csv
-- This dataset contains a list of Italian citizens and companies.
+- This dataset contains information about different entities or individuals, each identified by a unique `entity_id`.
 - Each record must have at least one of vatCode and taxCode fields filled.
 - Field vatCode must be a valid Italian “partita iva” and field taxCode must be a valid Italian “codice fiscale”.
 <br>